-- Dried Fruits: apricot, mango, banana, raisins, cranberries, pineapple
+- Dried Fruits: apricot, mango, banana, raisins, cranberries, pineapple, figs

-- Sandwiches: Peanut butter and jelly, tuna, leftovers from the fridge, Nutella
+- Sandwiches: Peanut butter and jelly, tuna, leftovers from the fridge before they spoil

 Layer organic tortilla chips with canned cheese sauce, salsa, and canned jalepenos

-Top graham crackers with Nutella (or other chocolate-nut spread) and marshmallow fluff
+Top graham crackers with chocolate-nut spread and marshmallow fluff

 Soft tortillas filled with canned meat, a touch of mustard or mayo, and veggies from the fridge